Install Free

 Prerequisites

-• The correct solution must be open in Visual Studio and it must be in Connected mode to SonarQube Cloud or SonarQube Server version 9.9 or higher.
+• The correct solution must be open in Visual Studio and you must be using connected mode with SonarQube Cloud or a SonarQube Server commercial edition.
+See the pages on Connected mode and Connected mode setup for more details.

 SonarLint will display taint vulnerabilities in the Visual Studio error list.

-The tool window will appear automatically if your server has any injection vulnerabilities in your project.
-If you are not in Connected Mode, or if your server has no injection vulnerabilities, the window will not appear.
+The tool window will appear automatically if your server has any taint vulnerabilities in your project.
+If you are not in connected mode, or if your server has no taint vulnerabilities, the window will not appear.

-When viewing an injection vulnerability on the SonarQube (Server, Cloud), it's possible to use Open in IDE button to jump to the issue in SonarQube for Visual Studio.
+When viewing a taint vulnerability on the SonarQube (Server, Cloud), it's possible to use Open in IDE button to jump to the issue in SonarQube for Visual Studio.
 See the Opening issues in the IDE article for full details.

 Taint Vulnerabilities list

-The Taint Vulnerabilities list is filtered to display remote vulnerabilities found in the currently open code file.
-When a file containing issues is opened, the caption of the tool window will update to reflect the number of remote vulnerabilities found in the file:
+The SonarQube Taint Vulnerabilities list is filtered to display remote taint vulnerabilities found in the currently open file.
+When a file containing taint vulnerabilities is opened, the caption of the tool window will update to reflect the number of remote taint vulnerabilities found in the file:

 A count will be displayed showing you how many remote vulnerabilities were found in the file.